 After his role as a 4-H agent, Clark gained experience as part of the WVU Extension Service administrative team, serving for three years as director of development.

 Throughout his decades of experience in 4-H, Clark has pioneered multiple 4-H clubs, served as a mentor for new 4-H faculty members and has traveled to all 55 counties to form valuable relationships within the 4-H community.

-In his current role as program unit director, Clark’s goal is to leverage this 14 years of professional experience in Extension with his personal 4-H experience as a member and volunteer to assess current West Virginia 4-H programs for effectiveness and needs for improvement.
+In his current role as program unit director, Clark is able to leverage his professional experience in Extension with his personal 4-H experience as a member and volunteer to assess current West Virginia 4-H programs for effectiveness and needs for improvement.

 “It’s critical that we analyze our programs and, if need be, tailor them to better serve West Virginians,” said Clark.
 “Whether it means creating new programs or making changes to existing ones, West Virginia 4-H is always moving and evolving to meet the needs of today’s families and youths.”

 Clark received a bachelor’s degree in sports medicine from Bluefield College and earned a master’s degree in strategic leadership from Mountain State University.